 Compression moulding normally uses a hydraulic press in which a moulding tool is fixed to top and bottom platens of the press.
 The moulding tool consists of a top cavity and bottom cavity, designed to produce the part to be manufactured and heated to the required moulding temperature.
 Once the materials of choice are placed into the open mould, the press closes to apply an agreed pressure designed to force the material to flow within the cavities of the mould.
 The moulding cycle continues to maintain heat and pressure until the polymer has cured and the part moulded.
 Once moulded it is removed from the tool and trimmed to provide a finished part.

 Compression moulding is often associated with Sheet Moulding Compound (known as SMC), Bulk Moulding Compound (known as BMC) and Long Glass Fiber Polypropylene (known as LFT).
 The materials all use long glass fiber as its reinforcement and have been formulated to meet specific performance levels required for the part to be produced.
 They are ideal replacements for metal, aluminium, concrete and timber components.

 A high-pressure moulding process, compression moulding produces high strength, lightweight and complex parts in a variety of sizes.
-The tooling utilizes matched metal moulds which are mounted in a hydraulic or mechanical moulding press and the material of choice is placed by robotics or hand in the open mould.
-The heated moulds once closed apply pressure between 7 and 20 MPa.
+The tooling utilises matched metal moulds which are mounted in a hydraulic or mechanical moulding press and the material of choice is placed by robotics or hand in the open mould.
+The heated moulds once closed, apply pressure between 7 and 20 MPa.
 This will be based on the materials chosen and the part to be produced.
-Cycle time, will also depend on part size, design and thickness, and ranges from one to five minutes.
+Cycle time will also depend on part size, design and thickness, and ranges from one to five minutes.
 Features such as ribs, bosses, inserts and attachments can also be moulded using this technology.